The Juggalos are among us!

 My feature article, "Candy Land," tells the story of this fascinating, defiantly old-school business -- no web presence, no credit cards, no social media -- and is now online at the Coastal Virginia Magazine site.

 And, yes, I had to do a lot of very thorough research into H.E.
-Williams' products while writing this piece -- that's just the kind of dedicated journalist I am.
+Williams' products while writing this piece -- that's just the kind of diligent journalist I am.
 Don't mention it.
 I'm just dedicated like that.

 Read "Candy Land" by clicking right here.